ayansammy/Analysis-of-mobile-signal-strength/README.md

 # My Role
 ## My contributions to this project include:
 * Consolidated raw datasets from AWS S3 into an accessible format.
-* Analyzed mobile signal data, including power, quality, and interference ratio.
+* Analyzed mobile signal data, including signal power, quality, and signal-to-interference plus noise ratio.
 * Conducted geospatial and time series analysis for valuable insights.
 * Managed project progress with Trello.
 * Developed the Exploratory Data Analysis page on Streamlit.